daniellehu/DEPRECATED_daniellehu.github.io/README.md

 # daniellehu.github.io
 Personal Website

-Welcome to the personal website (and source code if you're reading
-            this) of Danielle Hu.
+Welcome to the personal website of Danielle Hu.
 Twas coded by yours truly.

             > About - Find out HU I am (get it?)

             > Projects - Noun - "prah-jekts"
                          (1) An individual or collaborative enterprise that is carefully planned and designed to achieve